Contact us

 The leader of Bestecotours will meet you at the airport upon your arrival, or we can begin in Chengdu and travel together by plane to the Yushu Sanjiangyuan National Park in Qinghai.
 You will stay in authentic Tibetan-style accommodations that resemble a Tibetan museum filled with various artworks.

-Under the guidance of the leader from Bestecotours, we headed to Xiang Gou Temple, a Tibetan Buddhist monastery with a history of over 700 years.
+Under the guidance of the leader from Bestecotours, we headed to Xianggu Temple, a Tibetan Buddhist monastery with a history of over 700 years.
 Inside the temple, you could listen to the evening prayers of the monks.
-The monks of this temple have a tradition of feeding Tibetan brown bears.
-Here, you would also have the opportunity to encounter wild Tibetan brown bears, which are the largest carnivores in the Tibetan Plateau.
+The monks of this temple have a tradition of feeding Tibetan Brown Bear.
+Here, you would also have the opportunity to encounter wild Tibetan Brown Bear, which are the largest carnivores in the Tibetan Plateau.
 However, due to the local people’s reverence for these bears, which is even reflected in their religious beliefs, they are rarely hunted.

 DAY 2